lord-server/lord/mods/lord/sfinv/README.txt

-Minetest Game mod: sfinv
+Minetest Game mod: lord - sfinv
 ========================
 See license.txt for license information.

-Simple Fast Inventory.
+Simple Fast Inventory with L.O.R.D. changes
 A cleaner, simpler, solution to having an advanced inventory in Minetest.
 See game_api.txt for this mod's API.
 Available for use outside of MTG here: